-Make automation projects more powerful by working within the constraints of realistic RPA expectations and using complementary technologies when needed.
+BIG TIP: Make automation projects more powerful by working within the constraints of realistic RPA expectations and using complementary technologies when needed.

 The Strength of IDP

-Think of IDP like military transport.
+In this RPA example, think of IDP like military transport.
 It moves everything from jets to food across any terrain imaginable.
 It requires very specific planning, outcomes, and most importantly, good intelligence from "boots on the ground."